MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/README.md

 * [Creating Supplemental Base Policies](using/supplemental-policy.md) - processes to create a new supplemental WDAC policy to extend an exisiting base policy.
 * [Editing an Exisiting Base or Supplemental Policy](using/edit-policy.md) - documents how to edit an existing WDAC policy and modify specific components of the policy.
+* [Creating a Policy from Advanced Hunting Events](using/advanced-hunting.md) - documents how to use the MDE Advanced Hunting csv parsing functionality in the Wizard.
 * [Merging two Exisiting Policies](using/merge-policy.md) - generating a new policy from the union of the two policies.

 ## Contributing